 Company Name

 For Year Ended

-TOT TELL LITUEU
+SCHEDULE 7: COMPARISON OF FORECASTS TO ACTUAL EXPENDITURE

-This the EDE Exp s schedule compares actual revenue and expenditure to the previous forecasts that were made for forecast revenue and expenditure information from previous disclosures to be inserted.
-By must provide explanatory comment on the variance between actual and target revenue and for islanatory Notes).
-This information is part of the audited disclosure information (as defined in sect urance report required by section 2.8.
-For the purpose of this audit, target revenue and forecast closures. or the disclosure yea precast expenditure i ion 1.4 of the ID dete n Schedule 14 (Mar ermination), and so ndatory is subject to the
+This schedule compares actual revenue and expenditure to the previous forecasts that were made for the disclosure year.
+Accordingly, this schedule requires the forecast revenue and expenditure information from previous disclosures to be inserted.
+EDBs must provide explanatory comment on the variance between actual and target revenue and forecast expenditure in Schedule 14 (Mandatory Explanatory Notes).
+This information is part of the audited disclosure information (as defined in section 1.4 of the ID determination), and so is subject to the assurance report required by section 2.8.
+For the purpose of this audit, target revenue and forecast expenditures only need to be verified back to previous disclosures. sch ref

-sch re ef
+30111 .

 7 7(i): Revenue Target (\$000) 1 Actual (\$000) % variance

-8 Line charge revenue -
+8 Line charge revenue - -

-7/ii).
-Eymanditura on Assats Forecast (\$000) 2 Actual (\$000) % variance

-9 7(ii): Expenditure on Assets Forecast (5000) % variance
+9 7(ii): Expenditure on Assets Forecast (\$000) 2 Actual (\$000) % variance

 10 Consumer connection

 11 System growth

-12 Asset replacement and renewal
+12 Asset replacement and renewal - -

-13 14 Asset relocations
+13 Asset relocations

-15 Reliability, safety and environment: Quality of supply
+14 Reliability, safety and environment:

+15 Quality of supply -

-16 Legislative and regulatory
+16 Legislative and regulatory - -

-17 Other reliability, safety and environment
+17 Other reliability, safety and environment - -

 18 Total reliability, safety and environment

 19 Expenditure on network assets - - -

-20 Expenditure on non-network assets - -
+20 Expenditure on non-network assets -

-21 Expenditure on assets - - -
+21 Expenditure on assets

-7/27/ 0

 22 7(iii): Operational Expenditure

-23 Service interruptions and emergencies - -
+23 Service interruptions and emergencies

-24 Vegetation management - -
+24 Vegetation management

-25 Routine and corrective maintenance and inspection -
+25 Routine and corrective maintenance and inspection

 26 Asset replacement and renewal - -

-27 Network opex -
+27 Network opex - -

-28 29 System operations and network support Business support -
+28 System operations and network support - -

+29 Business support - -

-30 Non-network opex
+30 Non-network opex - -

-31 Operational expenditure
+31 Operational expenditure - - -

-77
+22 7/iv): Subsampanants of Evnanditure on Assats (where known)

 32 7(iv): Subcomponents of Expenditure on Assets (where known)

-33 Energy efficiency and demand side management, reduction of energy losses - -

-34 Overhead to underground conversion -
+33 Energy efficiency and demand side management, reduction of energy losses Overhead to underground conversion -

-35 Research and development -
+34 35 Research and development

-36
+36 Research and development

-- () 0 1 ,

 37 7(v): Subcomponents of Operational Expenditure (where known)

-38 Energy efficiency and demand side management, reduction of energy losses -
+38 Energy efficiency and demand side management, reduction of energy losses

 39 Direct billing -

-40 Research and development - -
+40 Research and development -

-41 Insurance -
+41 Insurance - -

 42

-43 1 From the nominal dollar target revenue for the disclosure year disclosed under clause 2.4.3
+43 1 From the nominal dollar target revenue for the disclosure year disclosed under clause 2.4.3 3(3) of this determine ntion

 2 From the CY+1 nominal dollar expenditure forecasts disclosed in accordance with clause 2.
 6.6 for the forecast p period starting at th e beginning of the

 44 disclosure year (the second to last disclosure of Schedules 11a and 11b)